Why You Need To Hike The Red Rock Trail In Agnes Water, Queensland

 The actual Red Rock Trail starts from the end of Springs Beach which is only accessible from walking onto the beach.
 It took us about 10 minutes to walk from Springs Beach to the start of the Red Rock Trail.

 When the Red Rock Trail starts, you’ll pass over to the next beach and down to loads of rock pools.
-It then leads onto the un-named beach we found on Instagram.
+It then leads onto the beautiful Honeymoon Bay which we found on Instagram.
 It is honestly an amazing sight that you’ll wonder why there is no one else in sight.

 With the manicured gardens and the couple of houses overlooking the beach you’ll just dream to live here like we did because it’s so beautiful.